 Welcome to my website.
-I’m Jenny Read, a Reader in Vision Science at the Institute of Neuroscience at Newcastle University, and a member of Newcastle’s Centre for Behaviour and Evolution.
+I’m Jenny Read, a Professor of Vision Science at the Institute of Neuroscience at Newcastle University, and a member of Newcastle’s Centre for Behaviour and Evolution.
 My particular interest is “3D” or stereo depth perception, also known as stereopsis.
 As sketched out here, I study pretty much all aspects of this ability, ranging from detailed psychophysical measurements of depth perception, to computational models of the underlying neuronal mechanisms, to stereopsis in other species, to clinical disorders of vision, to commercial applications of 3D display technologies.
 You’ll find my Google Scholar profile here.

 The major projects ongoing in the lab at the moment are “Man, Mantis and Machine”, looking at insect 3D vision, and ASTEROID, developing a new vision test for children.
 You can read much more about these projects at the links provided.

 A lot of my research uses volunteers who participate in my experiments probing human vision.
 If you have volunteered in one of my experiments, thank you so much!
 We couldn’t do it without you.
 I have a page specially for people who have participated in my research, where I explain what we have learnt with your help.

 You can use the tabs above to navigate these pages.
 You’ll find all my published papers and details of talks given by me and other lab members.
 There’s also Matlab code relating to many of my publications.